salvoravida/react-class-hooks/README.md

 * You can play with hooks today in already existing apps, testing them in class components. `react-class-hooks` should be fine with React >= 15.3.2
 * You could use Advanded Class Hooks concepts (see below)

-## Does `react-class-hooks` use under the hoods React official hooks?
+## Does `react-class-hooks` use under the hood React official hooks?
 No. It implement useClass*** without React use****.
 It should supports React >=15.3.2<br/>

 ## Api Reference